zulfadz/waves-coursera/index.md

 Intuitively, the theorem follows from the fact that all $a_n$ is bounded by all $b_n$, thus by axiom of completeness, there's an $x$ nested for all intervals $[a_n,b_n]$.

+Edit 2022-06-03: Now that I've done exercise 1.4.3, Nested Interval Property must be closed for the conclusion of the theorem to hold.

 #### 4-2.
 Archimedean Property

 Intuitively, property 1 saying that  $\mathbf{N}$ is not bounded above.
 It is interesting to note that the proof only depends on axiom of completeness and that $\mathbf{N}$ is closed under addition.